microsoft/EdgeML/tools/SeeDot/README.md

 optional arguments:
-  -h,   --help             Show this help message and exit -a,   --algo             Algorithm to run ['bonsai' or 'protonn' or 'fastgrnn'] -v,   --version          Floating-point ['float'] or fixed-point ['fixed'] -d,   --dataset          Dataset to use
+  -h,   --help             Show this help message and exit -a,   --algo             Algorithm to run ['bonsai' or 'protonn' or 'rnn' or 'rnnpool'] -e,   --encoding         Floating-point ['float'] or fixed-point ['fixed'] -d,   --dataset          Dataset to use
   -m,   --maximisingMetric What metric to maximise during exploration ['acc', 'disagree', 'red_disagree'] -n,   --numOutputs       Number of simultaneous outputs of the inference procedure (1 for a single-class classification problem)